-We’re nearly out of commercial glass cleaner, and Randy keeps trying to buy more – so I had to prove that a homemade glass cleaner could be concocted that would work just as well as the commercial version.
+I wanted to find an easy, non-toxic homemade glass cleaner that would work just as well as the commercial version.
 And, be so inexpensive that you’d be crazy to go pay $5.50 for it (that’s what a bottle of Windex® was going for at the store).

 Homemade glass cleaner recipes generally start with vinegar and water, and then add alcohol and/or cornstarch.
 I know, cornstarch?
 But, having tried recipes of vinegar/water, vinegar/water/alcohol, and vinegar/water/alcohol/cornstarch, the last concoction is the clear winner – and it really works – you won’t miss the commercial glass cleaner.
 Here’s the recipe: